College student Kristin Smart vanished nearly 25 years ago. A classmate was just arrested.

-On Tuesday, California authorities announced they had evidence to arrest and charge Flores, now 44, in Smart’s death.
-His father, Ruben Flores, 80, was also charged with accessory to the killing, San Luis Obispo County Sheriff Ian Parkinson said.
+On Tuesday, California authorities announced that they had evidence to arrest and charge Flores, now 44, in Smart’s death.
+His father, Ruben Flores, 80, also was charged, with accessory to the killing, San Luis Obispo County Sheriff Ian Parkinson said.

 “On May 25, 1996, this was the last place that Kristin Smart was seen alive,” Parkinson said during a news conference.
 “It has been 24 — almost 25 years — since Kristin went missing.
-Twenty-four years without a resolution until today.”
+Twenty-four years without a resolution, until today.”

-The sheriff said investigators recently discovered evidence related to Smart’s death from search warrants conducted at two properties tied to the Flores family, but Parkinson declined to share what was found, citing due process and the sealed warrants.
+The sheriff said investigators recently discovered evidence related to Smart’s death when they executed search warrants at two properties tied to the Flores family, but Parkinson declined to reveal what was found, citing due process and the sealed warrants.
 Smart’s body, Parkinson said, has not been recovered, although search efforts continue.

 “We have not recovered Kristin,” he said.
 “We will continue to focus on finding her remains regardless of any court action.”